navdeep-G/machine-learning/README.md

-# Statistics-Computing
+# Machine Learning

-This repo contains materials about computational statistics and mathematics.
-This can range from simulations to implemenations of algorithms.
+This repo contains materials about machine learning.
+This can range from implementations/analysis I have personally done to reference materials that I find extremely helpful (ranging from beginning to advanced).